merchantinresidence/abra-docs/schema.md

 # Abra Schema

+- Choose one audience and write for them, or "For merchants"

 > If you're new to working with JSON, we recommend you contact a developer or contact us to help you.

+- Create a backup first
+- Validate your JSON

 This guide will walk you through how your Abra schema works, how it interacts with your storefront, and what you can do with it.